Red Miller (baseball)

-Leo Alphonso "Red" Miller (February 11, 1897 – October 20, 1973) was a Major League Baseball pitcher.
+Leo Alphonso "Red" Miller (February 11, 1897 – October 20, 1973) was an American Major League Baseball pitcher.
 Miller played for the Philadelphia Phillies in the 1923 season.
 In one career game, he had a 0-0 record with a 32.40 ERA.
 Miller allowed six runs on six hits, in 1.7 innings pitched.
 He batted and threw right-handed.

 Miller was born in Philadelphia, Pennsylvania and died in Orlando, Florida.